In this guide, we outline what types of diamonds might be:

 4. Recycled Diamonds

-Recycled diamonds are pre-owned, and are put back into the diamond supply.
+Recycled diamonds are pre-owned, and are put back into the diamond supply after their first owner decides to sell them.

 Kitco.com says this about recycled diamonds ‘Addressing the issue of a “green” or “environmentally friendly” diamond, it is difficult to compete with a recycled diamond as any energy, environmental, or social cost of producing the diamond has already been realized’

-When buying recycled diamonds, make sure they come with a recognized certification so you know you aren’t getting ripped off, and you have an assurance on what you’re buying.
+When buying recycled diamonds, make sure they come with a recognized certification so you know you can better protect financial investment, and you have some form of an assurance on what you’re buying.

 idonowidont.com mentions that diamonds in general can last 100’s of years, and society has ‘enough harvested diamonds to satisfy all our jewelry needs for the next 50 years or so without having to mine a single stone’

-So, these things add credibility to using more recycled diamonds.
+So, these things might add more viability to the case for buying recycled diamonds.

 5. Lab Grown Diamonds